Approximation of the Solutions to Quasilinear Parabolic Problems with Perturbed $VMO_x$ Coefficients: Application of the Newton Iteration Procedure

-{\bf Acknowledgment.} { The authors are members of INDAM-GNAMPA and the research is partially supported by the project: GNAMPA 2025 - CUP E5324001950001 "Regularity of the solutions of parabolic equations with non-standard degeneracy".
-The research of L.Softova is partially supported by the MIUR PRIN 2022,\\ Grant No.~D53D23005580006 (Salerno Unity). }The research conducted by the authors was partially carried out during their visit to the {\it Institute of Mathematics of the Czech Academy of Sciences}.
+The authors are members of INDAM-GNAMPA and the research is partially supported by the project: GNAMPA 2025 - CUP E5324001950001 "Regularity of the solutions of parabolic equations with non-standard degeneracy".
+The research of L.Softova is partially supported by the MIUR PRIN 2022,\\ Grant No.~D53D23005580006 (Salerno Unity).

+The research conducted by the authors was partially carried out during their visit to the {\it Institute of Mathematics of the Czech Academy of Sciences}.
 The authors gratefully acknowledge the staff for their hospitality.

+The authors are indebted to the referees for their valuable remarks, which improved the exposition and clarified the proofs.